 -----• The Hobbit: There and Back Again Board Game (Q4 2013, as the second Hobbit movie has a December 13, 2013 release)

 -----• The Hobbit: There and Back Again Deck-Building Game (Q4 2013)

 • The DC Deck-Building Game will, according to MTV Geek's Matt Morgan, "allow players to each take on the role of a DC superhero, gain powers and equipment, and defend themselves against attacking supervillains".
 The DC Deck-Building Game is currently expected out Q3/Q4 2012.

 • ICv2 also has news of a Castle: Murder Mystery Board Game, based on a U.S. television series and due out Q4 2012.

-March 2012 press release, is a deck-building game "based on several major Capcom properties, including Street Fighter, Final Fight, Rival Schools and Darkstalkers.
+• Also coming in Q4 2012, according to a March 2012 press release, is a deck-building game "based on several major Capcom properties, including Street Fighter, Final Fight, Rival Schools and Darkstalkers.
 Each brand will be featured in the upcoming deck-building game, combing the action of all four and offering nearly unlimited gaming excitement."
 No title yet, but the game will be for 2-5 players eager to comb action with ferocious intensity!